bigtimebuddy/pixi-svg/README.md

 ## Unsupported Features

+- Basically, anything not listed above
 - Interactivity
 - Any `transform` attributes
 - `<style>` elements are ignored
 - `<path>` elements which use arcs to draw (`a` or `A` drawing command)
+- `<text>` elements are ignored
 - Gradients or images
 - The following attributes are also ignored:
   - `stroke-linejoin`